matous-volf/appflowy-cloud/upgrade_guide.md

 5. Push to the origin.

-6. On the server, pull form the origin.
+6. On the server, pull from the origin.

 7. Update the Docker image version variables in the .env file.